GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no structural integrity, but just done by brute force and thousands of slaves.
+> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
 >
-> ~ *Alan Kay*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts